-New study highlights how child care providers can be part of the solution for childhood obesityNovember 8th, 2012 in Overweight and Obesity /
+New study highlights how child care providers can be part of the solution for childhood obesityNovember 8, 2012 in Medicine & Health / Overweight and Obesity

 The National Health and Nutrition Examination Surveys revealed that over 21% of children 2 to 5 years old were considered overweight or obese.
 Child care settings can serve as a platform to teach children about nutrition in our fight against childhood obesity, as nearly 50% of children in the United States under age 5 are enrolled in child care.
 In a new study released in the November/December 2012 issue of the Journal of Nutrition Education and Behavior, training child care providers about their role in children's healthful eating is an essential component of child care-based obesity prevention initiatives.

 This study from Washington State University called the ENHANCE project, looked at 72 child care providers from 45 child care settings before and after a three-hour wellness retreat, and focused on feeding relationships, child nutrition education, and family communication.
 This forum provided tools and skills for providers to succeed in incorporating obesity prevention and healthful eating promotion within their child care setting.
 Based on observations and a survey before and one year after the wellness retreat, researchers found child care providers' beliefs related to children's healthful eating and feeding affected classroom practices.
 For example, if a child care provider felt confident in their ability to provide nutrition information, then they increased their nutrition education efforts and communicated more frequently with families about healthful eating and child feeding.